Setting up your home

 - Advice about holding down a tenancy, including avoiding rent or council tax arrears, paying bills and budgeting.

-- Working with our DWP champion to help you claim for the benefits you are entitled to.
+- Working with our department of work and pensions champion to help you claim for the benefits you are entitled to.

 - Practical support with moving into and furnishing your home, including a financial grant and decorating.